-Rodrigo Ovide is a coach of professional players of padel.
-Argentinian, he notably supervises the selection of his country.
-This experienced coach looks back on the WPT Mijas final.
-Usually writing about the players he coaches, he wished for the first time to write about the finalists Coki Nieto and Javi Rico.
+Rodrigo Ovide is a coach of professional padel players.
+Argentinian, he supervises the selection of his country.
+This experienced coach returns to the final of the WPT Mijas.
+Usually writing about the players he trains, he wanted for the first time, to write about the finalists Coki Nieto and Javi Rico.
 An interesting point of view.

 When people of the greatness of Rodrigo Ovide give their point of view, whether you agree or not, it is always interesting to analyze their words.